ashvardanian/StringZilla/rust/README.md

 ### Dynamic vs Compile-Time Dispatch

-The `dynamic-dispatch` feature (on by default) controls how the C kernels select a SIMD backend, mirroring the C library's `SZ_DYNAMIC_DISPATCH` macro.
+The `dynamic-dispatch` feature (on by default) controls how the C kernels select a SIMD backend, mirroring the C library's `STRINGZILLA_RUNTIME_DISPATCH` macro.
 The build script decides which ISA tiers to enable from two independently probed facts, using the same checked-in `probes/` sources as the CMake build:

 - the __compile set__ — tiers this toolchain can emit, learned by try-compiling `probes/<arch>_<tier>.c` (tiny programs reusing the real kernels' `target` pragmas and intrinsics, so broken or old toolchains are caught up front);